-5.0 ROOF AND ALLOTMENT DRAINAGE WORKS
+4.0 ROOF AND ALLOTMENT DRAINAGE WORKS

-- 5.1 All roof and allotment drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Queensland Urban Drainage Manual, Capricorn Municipal Development Guidelines and sound engineering practice. - 5.2 All roof and allotment runoff from the development must be directed to a lawful point of discharge and must not restrict, impair or change the natural flow of runoff water or cause a nuisance to surrounding land or infrastructure.
+4.1 All roof and allotment runoff from the development must be discharged such that it must not restrict, impair or change the natural flow of runoff water or cause an actionable nuisance or worsening to surrounding land or infrastructure.

-6.0 SITE WORKS
+5.0 SITE WORKS

-- 6.1 All earthworks must be undertaken in accordance with Australian Standard AS3798 "Guidelines on earthworks for commercial and residential developments". - 6.2 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure.
+- 5.1 All earthworks must be undertaken in accordance with Australian Standard AS3798 "Guidelines on earthworks for commercial and residential developments". - 5.2 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure.

-7.0 BUILDING WORKS
+6.0 BUILDING WORKS